-• Any costs incurred by the athlete for activities outside the NSP will be the responsibility of the athlete and are not eligible for reimbursement.
+- CAIP: BCS requires all NSP athletes to enroll in the Canadian Athlete Insurance Plan (CAIP) In Canada Insurance - Accident Only at the Bronze Level.
+Athletes have the option to upgrade their In Canada Insurance coverage plan to meet their needs.
+Please see the CAIP website for the CAIP Summary of Benefits for each level of coverage: https://mkirsch.ca - Any costs incurred by the athlete for activities outside the NSP will be the responsibility of the athlete and are not eligible for reimbursement.
 This includes expenses related to travel, transportation, baggage, coaching, and training that are not directly associated with NSP or organized by the NSP team manager and technical lead, even if these activities contribute to the athlete's performance or participation in NSP and BCS-sanctioned programming.
-All non-budgeted activities will be at the athlete's expense.
+All nonbudgeted activities will be at the athlete's expense.

-14.3 Payment Schedule: The payment schedule must be adhered to as outlined in the appendix unless approved in writing by the Technical Lead and BCS finance.
-Failure to meet the payment schedule will result in suspension from all scheduled NSP activities, events, and races until payment is made.
+14.3 Payment Schedule:

+- All fees must be paid in full 16 days prior to each event, unless an alternative schedule has been approved in writing by both the Technical Lead and BCS Finance. - Failure to meet payment deadlines will result in suspension from all scheduled NSP activities, training, events, and races until payment is received in full.